DhruviF/DhruviF/README.md

 ### Hello! 👋

-My name is Dhruvi and I am a third-year studying Computer Science at the University of California, Riverside.
+My name is Dhruvi and I am a fourth-year studying Computer Science at the University of California, Riverside.
 I am a dedicated and focused student committed to delivering high-quality work and have prior technical and leadership experience.
-I am looking for new opportunities to learn and would like to leverage my skills in an engineering internship role for summer 2022.
+I am looking for new opportunities to learn and would like to leverage my skills in a software engineering role for summer 2023.

 📫 Please feel free to reach out to me at **dfari011@ucr.edu**!